 The Big Difference between Cricut Fonts and System Fonts

-There’s a big difference between the Cricut and System fonts and that is the Cricut Fonts are designed to fit all of the potential of your machine.
+There’s a big difference between the Cricut and System fonts.
+The Cricut Fonts are designed to fit all of the potentials of your machine.

 You have the Writing – as a font style – and the Multi-Layer options.

-Sure you can write with your system fonts – by changing the Linetype for draw – but it would look more like an outline of the font rather than a handwritten effect.
+You can write with your system fonts – by changing the operation from cut to “pen,” but it would look more like an outline of the font rather than a handwritten effect.

 Font Size and Letter Spacing

-As the name says it, font size will allow you to change the size of your selected text.
+As the name says, the font size will allow you to change the size of your selected text.

-Letter Space is really cool because you can adjust the space between letters.
+Letter Space is excellent because you can adjust the space between letters.

-Line Space is extremely cool as well, but this time you can either increase or decrease the length of text lines.
+Line Space is excellent; you can either increase or decrease the length of text lines this time.